 4. Predictive analytics is needed for improving care

 Supply chain leaders saw predictive analytics as a huge area of potential.
 How can analytics predict outcomes and help us better manage our supplies?
 Do certain products improve outcomes?
 Could predictive analytics even help us better manage our employees, identifying who is at risk for burnout?
 Could predictive analytics help create better care plans?

 While many of these ideas fall outside the realm of supply chain, Olive is already working on addressing some of these questions.
 For example, she is in the process of building a workflow that can assess a hospital’s current patient load to predict supply needs.
 As Olive continues to learn, these kinds of workflows will continuously improve a hospital’s purchasing decisions.

-5. AI & automation are tackling the supply chain & use cases are continually expanding
+5. AI and automation are tackling the supply chain and use cases are continually expanding

 AI and automation are already starting to improve supply chain processes, such as proactively managing backorders, quickly finding clinical equivalents, automating preference card updates, and managing POs/invoices.

 But supply chain leaders want more.
 Two needs for the future included understanding and tracking rebates and invoice auditing for purchase services.
 The manpower simply isn’t there to keep track of these small things – the only realistic solution is artificial intelligence.
 Automation could continuously monitor rebate statuses.
 AI could eventually be trained to audit line-item invoices.
 And as the technology improves, there are endless supply chain challenges that will be tackled.

 “COVID-19 management and learnings will dominate healthcare in 2021 as they did in 2020… There will be increased intelligence and AI in nearly every supply chain category.”